 You can only get away with say things like this if you also have a chronic pain condition.
 Even then, it’s not a competition about who feels worse.
 For example, if you have chronic back pain but feel like you can push through to go to work today, you can’t complain if your spouse isn’t able to do the same.
 There’s no way to compare pain between two people because we each feel our own pain level.
 You just have to trust your mate – which is a pretty important part of a relationship anyway.

 You can present ways to help your spouse to mitigate symptoms and get the condition under control.
 You just have to be careful about the way you do it.
 There’s a big difference between saying, “Hey, I read this article, and I think you should ,” and doing some research to present the facts.

 Your loved one will feel cared for if you are genuinely researching alternative forms of care.
 Just be careful not to be pushy about it.
 No one gets to a fibromyalgia diagnosis without a long medical journey.
 Sometimes the patient is just tired and wants some time to adjust to living with the disease before trying something new.

 When your mate is ready to try something new, you may want to consider researching upper cervical specific chiropractic.

-Once you do the research, you will find that upper cervical specific chiropractic has been able to help some fibromyalgia patients to lessen their symptoms.
+Once you do the research, you will find that upper cervical specific chiropractic has been able to help some fibromyalgia patients to lessen their symptoms, especially in studies.
 Because it is a very precise and gentle form of chiropractic, there is no popping or twisting of the neck to concern your spouse.
 They have enough pain as it is from the disease.